 Everyone thinks the turkey is the star on Thanksgiving, but I know the truth.
 It’s the sides that are the real star!
 If you agree, then you’re going to love some of our other favorite holiday side dishes, like The Best Homemade Cranberry Orange Sauce, Cheesy Broccoli Casserole and my grandma’s Cheesy Scalloped Potatoes.

 Twice Baked Potato Casserole Recipe

-Potatoes are a staple at Thanksgiving and Christmas dinners and this Twice Baked Potato Casserole with Potato Chip Crust is definitely a winner.
-The potatoes are creamy and smooth and packed with flavor and the potato chips topping provides a nice crunchy finish.
+Potatoes are a staple at Thanksgiving and Christmas dinners and this Twice Baked Potato Casserole with a Potato Chip Crust is definitely a winner.
+The potatoes are creamy and smooth and packed with flavor, and the potato chips topping provides a nice crunchy finish.
 Everyone will be begging for the recipe!